NowellVanHoesen/a2z-alphabetical-archive-links/readme.txt

 1. Upload the entire 'a2z-alphabetical-archive-links' folder to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to the settings page to activate which post type(s) to have
-1. Add the 'A2Z Alphabetical Archive Links' widget to a widget area
+1. Add the 'A2Z Alphabetical Archive Links' widget to a widget area or add the A2Z Links block to a block area

 == Frequently Asked Questions ==